cyrcaleb/MiniProjects/README.md

 # MiniProjects
 Small Projects Outside of school I feel inspired to create whenever I learn something new that interests me.

-The first Project in here is a project I did on matrices.
+The first Project in here is a C++ project I did on matrices.
 It is pretty simple and I wanted to expand my knowlege on functions that use pointers and references.
  - The user is prompted to enter a number of matricies and then the length and width of each matrix
  - The user is then told to enter values for each index in the matrix
  - Each Matrix is printed and then the sum of all Matricies is also printed